 What does refused under paragraph V4.2(a) and (c) mean?

 A refusal under V4.2(a) means UKVI is not satisfied that you genuinely intend to visit for a permitted purpose and will leave the UK at the end of your stay.
 V4.2(c) means your stated purpose and duration are not credible based on your personal and financial circumstances.
-These paragraphs often appear together when there are concerns about your ties to your home country or overall credibility.
+These paragraphs often appear together when there are concerns about your ties to your home country, your financial situation, or overall credibility — typically the hardest test for first-time applicants from high-refusal-rate countries.

 What are the most common reasons for UK visa rejection?